 - Understanding emotional and psychological impact of emergencies on children

 - Accurate reporting of accidents and emergencies according to industry guidelines

 First aid skills are used in low-frequency, high-risk emergencies, so it’s important that first aiders performing other work functions are ready for action if an emergency arises.
-Real First Aid is dedicated to the spread of first aid skills and knowledge throughout the broader Australian community, and there is no better place to start than with the formative education of our youngest generation.
-Real First Aid attainments remain fresh long after training is complete, transforming supervision of the young and vulnerable from an anxiety riddled experience into a challenging but extremely rewarding occupation.
+Real Response is dedicated to the spread of first aid skills and knowledge throughout the broader Australian community, and there is no better place to start than with the formative education of our youngest generation.
+Real Response attainments remain fresh long after training is complete, transforming supervision of the young and vulnerable from an anxiety riddled experience into a challenging but extremely rewarding occupation.